10 Rumi Quotes That Psychology Agrees With

 4. What you seek is seeking you.

-This could reflect the idea of the self-fulfilling prophecy, which suggests that our beliefs and expectations about an event may actually increase its chance of happening.
+It’s a poetic spin on a psych truth: self-fulfilling prophecy, which suggests beliefs and expectations about an event may actually increase its chance of happening.

-• After a year, when they checked the “spurter” group, they had indeed outperformed the other 80%.
+• A year later, when they checked the “spurter” group, they had indeed outperformed the other 80%.

-• The strange thing was that these 20% students had no special capabilities; they were as average as others.
+• Here’s the exciting part: Those 20% students had no special capabilities and were as average as others.
 They had excelled merely because their teachers expected them to be above-average.

 5. The only lasting beauty is the beauty of the heart.

-This seems to be about emotional intelligence, self-awareness, and self-acceptance.
+This quote links to emotional intelligence, self-awareness, and self-acceptance.

 6. Raise your words, not your voice.
 It is rain that grows flowers, not thunder.